-We have primarily observed disruptions in the customer end of the supply chain, with our customers' labs operating at reduced capacity for extended parts of 2020 and during 2021 we have primarily observed disruptions in our supply chain related to standard lab consumables.
-COVID-19 adversely impacted our growth rate for 2020, in particular as customers have had issues accessing their labs.
+We have primarily observed disruptions in the customer end of the supply chain, with our customers' labs operating at reduced capacity for extended parts of 2020.
+COVID-19 adversely impacted our growth rate for 2020, in particular as customers have had issues accessing their labs, and we anticipate a potential further impact in 2021.
 We have not seen any material cancellations in our pipeline, however there have been delays with projects being pushed into the future.
 We are continuing to closely monitor how the pandemic and related response measures are affecting our business.
 Our production and manufacturing facilities are located in Uppsala, Sweden and Watertown, Massachusetts and we have not to date experienced any material disruptions to our production or supply of goods but we have noted an increase in delivery times for certain components throughout our supply chain.
 There is a risk that we could experience disruption on the supply side throughout the remainder of the COVID-19 pandemic.
 Although we have seen a reduction in demand due to the ongoing COVID-19 pandemic, we have not observed any significant changes in our underlying customer base, and we have been and will continue to serve our customers, even at reduced levels, until their activities return to normal.
 The gradual recovery of revenue we have seen compared with previous levels reflects the underlying factors affecting demand, including the easing of lockdown restrictions and the partial or full reopening of academic and biopharmaceutical research laboratories around the world.